-Undifferentiated non small cell lung cancer
+Other types of non small cell cancer

 Other cancers affecting the lungs

-Cancers in the top area of the lung are called pancoast tumours.
+Cancers in the top area of the lung are called Pancoast tumours.

-Other cancers can affect the lungs and they include mesothelioma.
 Mesothelioma is a rare type of cancer that starts in the covering of the lung (the pleura).